Operating System Bin/Trash Caveats

 /A/B/C - Read/Write - GroupA

-If these permissions are present from Day 1 and it remains that way, you likely won't encounter any issues.
-But if GroupA has R/W to / at some point and a User in GroupA sends a file to their Trash, and subsequently goes back to R/O permissions, macOS can have issues deleting files via Finder from the directory /A/B/C. This is because macOS can read that their is a Trash located at /.Trashes/UID and assumes it can send more data there, even though it is R/O. Deletions from Finder will fail.
-Deletions from terminal, with rm, will work as they bypass the Trash.
+If these permissions are present from the start, you likely won't encounter any issues.
+But if GroupA has R/W to / at some point and a User in GroupA sends a file to their Trash, and subsequently goes back to R/O permissions, macOS can have issues deleting files via the file manager UI from the directory /A/B/C. This is because the system may read that a Trash is located at /.Trashes/UID and assume it can send more data there, even though the root is now R/O

-Workaround: With R/O on / and R/W on a sub-directory you can still use the built-in Trash functionality by giving Everyone R/W to /.Trashes (or .Trashes-UID on Linux).
+Workaround: With R/O on / and R/W on a sub-directory you can still use the built-in Trash functionality by giving Everyone R/W to /.Trashes or .Trashes-UID.

 Trashes visible to all Users

-Herein lies the caveat on a collaborative Filesystem, if multiple users share the same UID then their Operating Systems will all think that they own the same Trash.
-So opening your macOS Trash may show files that you never sent to the Trash or have never seen before.
+Herein lies the caveat on a collaborative Filesystem: if multiple users share the same UID, their operating systems will all think that they own the same Trash.
+This means that opening your Trash may show files that you never sent to the Trash or have never seen before.

 Workaround: Ensure all macOS/Linux users have unique UIDs.
-Although this is typically not feasible in most deployments, freelance workflows and BYOD (Bring Your Own Device) scenarios.
+Although this is typically not feasible in most deployments, especially in freelance workflows and BYOD (Bring Your Own Device) scenarios.

 Was this article helpful?